ARTbio/GalaxyKickStart/README.md

 cd $HOME/galaxy/;
 sh run.sh;
 ```

+FYI, this repository has submodules, so to clone it with the roles "git clone --recursive" command must be used.
 Galaxy is configured to run on the default port (8080), to monitor all network cards and the admin user is artimed@gmail.com.
 Galaxy database is labeled as galaxy with owner galaxy.

 # Installing NGS tools